moonymango/enmovito/memory-bank/systemPatterns.md

 2. **Parameter Categories**
    - The category dictionary can be extended with new parameter groupings
    - The filtering mechanism can be enhanced with search functionality
+   - The "Select All Visible" functionality can be extended with additional selection options

 3. **Data Analysis Functions**
    - Additional analysis methods can be added to process and visualize data
    - Statistical analysis can be integrated into the visualization
+   - Trend line and curve fitting can be added to XY plots

 4. **Data Sources**
    - The data loading mechanism can be extended to support different file formats
    - The header parsing logic can be adapted for different CSV structures
+   - Real-time data visualization could be implemented in the future

+5. **User Interface Enhancements**
+   - Parameter search functionality can be added
+   - Custom plot templates can be implemented
+   - User preferences for default settings can be added
+   - Session management for saving and loading visualization states